Macrix/procontel.sdk/README.md

 <div id='id-injected-services-ui-components' />

-## 11. Injected services for ui components
+## 11. Injected services for UI components

 ProconTEL environment provide set of features available via dependency injection.
 To use this mechanism developer has to use appropriate interface in control or provider constructor.
 In ProconTEL naming conventions this interfaces called <b>services</b>.